 Her work has recently appeared in Writer’s Chronicle, Narrative, What Rough Beast, Roar: Literature and Revolution by Feminist People, Ekphrastic Review, Weaving the Terrain (Dos Gatos Press), and Poetry of Resistance: Voices for Social Justice (University of Arizona Press).
-She has been nominated for a Pushcart Prize.
+She has been nominated for a Pushcart Prize and a Best of the Net prize.
 She has twice received a writer’s residency grant from the Helene Wurlitzer Foundation of Taos, NM.
 A chapbook, Stars By Any Other Name, was a semi-finalist for the Frost Place Chapbook Competition sponsored by Bull City Press, 2017.

 “Each of [her] poems is flooded with light, color and sensory detail; they are the activity of an eye intent on seeing more of everything in the range of vision . . .”